quaffui/quaff/README.md

 npm run dev -- --open
 ```

-Everything inside `src/lib` is part of your library, everything inside `src/routes` can be used as a showcase or preview app.
+Everything inside `src/lib` is part of the library, everything inside `src/routes` can be used as a showcase or preview app.

 ## Building

-To build your library:
+To build the library:

 ```bash
 npm run package